 “knowingly or intentionally sells, manufactures, delivers or brings into this State or who is knowingly or intentionally in actual or constructive possession of” controlled substances.

 In this article, our Las Vegas criminal defense attorneys focus on explaining trafficking schedule I drugs and II drugs under NRS 453.3385.
-Also see our articles on trafficking marijuana under NRS 453.339.
+Also, see our articles on trafficking marijuana under NRS 453.339.

-- Simple possession of a controlled substance for personal use (NRS 453.336);
+- Simple possession (NRS 453.336);

-- Drug possession with the intent to sell (NRS 453.337 & 453.338);
+- Possession with the intent to sell (NRS 453.337 & 453.338);

 - Selling (NRS 453.321);